venkatweb1234/cmcbeassisgnment/README.md

    - Migrations have been applied using Entity Framework Core.

 3. **Authentication and Authorization:**
-   - User authentication is done based on Username, password, role. only the user who has role Admin can be authorised along with success username and password.
+   - User authentication and authorization is done based on Username, password, role. only the user who has role Admin can be authorised along with success username and password.
+   - Note: In the task just mention databse schema I have done that.
+   - ** Coming to reality we can use JWT Token for authorization, that I did not implement that because in task mentioned only database Schema **.

 4. **API Endpoints:**
    - Refer to the "Usage" section for a list of key API endpoints.